m5c/EthereumGuide/ethereum-guide.md

 ## Basic Programmatic Access

 This far all described blockchain interactions were effectuated manually.
 This means whenever you accessed the blockchain, you did so used either the ```geth``` command or its built-in console.
 But geth can also expose its functionality and work as a proxy.
-The two most outstanding ways to achieve this are:.
+The two most outstanding ways to achieve this are:

  * Using *RPCs* (Remote Procedure Calls)
 Geth acts as a proxy on a given port and ip.
 Can be seen as the more generic one, for it allows accessing a remote node over a network connection.